 “When I was eighteen, the Albanian mob kidnapped me from the restaurant where I was working, took me to a warehouse somewhere, and gang-raped me.

 When they finished, they mutilated me as a warning about what would happen if I went to the police.

 I don’t want your pity on this.
-I get enough of that every time I have to use a tablet computer to communicate.”
+I get enough of that every time I use a tablet computer to communicate.”

 John Merrick glanced at his daughter, who had a somewhat poignant expression on her face.